CWR delivered a keynote at Kering’s Sustainability Forum in Paris

 Home > About > Our Story

-CWR was launched in 2011 to foster efficient and responsible use of the China’s water resources by engaging the global business and investment communities in understanding and managing China’s water risk.
+CWR was launched in 2011 to foster efficient and responsible use of China’s water resources by engaging the global business and investment communities in understanding and managing China’s water risk.
 Since industrial and agricultural sectors in China are the largest polluters plus account for over 80% of national water use, the vision then was to create “an investment and corporate universe that understands and responds to the inherent environmental and business risks of China’s water crisis, working together to ensure sustainable use of water resources”.

 We have come far.
 We have moved from little to no awareness in the investment and financial community of water risks to their recognition and quantification.
 The fast-moving regulatory waterscape in China has also helped in shifting attitudes as policies innovations have made such risks imminent and material.
 We would like to think CWR played a part in forming this ‘new norm’ in both policy-making and the financial space.